Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best laptops for battery life to buy.
-We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the top laptops for battery life to buy.
+In addition to the test results, we factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).

 If you prefer to make your own decision, here's the list of all of our laptop reviews.
-Keep in mind that most laptops are available in various configurations, and the table only shows the results of the model we tested, so it's best to see the full review for information about other variants.
+Most laptops are available in various configurations, and the table only shows the results of the model we tested, so it's best to see the full review for information about other variants.